-NAME: Tanker/Liquids Loading Station TYPE OF UNIT: Tank truck loading pad PERIOD OF OPERATION: 1983 to present
+NAME: Tanker/Liquids Loading Station

+TYPE OF UNIT: Tank truck loading pad

 The pad is situated in the east-central section of the Container Storage Shed (SWMU 4).
 The dimensions of the pad are approximately 50 feet long and 18 feet wide.
 Secondary containment is provided by two steel trenches at each end of the pad, as well as the secondary containment provided by the Container Storage Shed (SWMU 4).
 Tank trucks parked at this unit receive flammable liquids, via overhead pipes, from the 3,000-gallon Waste Liquids Tank (SWMU 6) for off-site incineration at a cement kiln.